 The first column in the file should contain the RFID tag number to be encoded on the chip.
 The second column should be the number to be printed on the tag itself.
 These numbers should usually be the same.

 Now arrange the rest of the columns in the order you'd like them to appear in the tag.
 The placeholder text on the template represents the maximum number of characters allowed in that field, so make sure you don't exceed that limit with the info in any field.
+If you're printing custom information on a Single B-Tag, the template you should use is #20 on Page 7.
+This template only allows two custom fields, so if you have extra information you need on the tag, consider combining information from multiple columns into a single column.

 Now, save the file as a CSV and close Excel.
 If the file is still open in Excel when you try to load it into ChronoPrint, you'll get an error.